-You’ll find it in a brick railway arch (handily, right in-between the new Barrafina and Casa Pastor), which you’ll easily be able to recognise thanks to the ice-filled oyster cart parked outside it.
+You’ll find it in a brick railway arch (handily, right by Barrafina and Casa Pastor), which you’ll easily be able to recognise thanks to the ice-filled oyster cart parked outside on the al fresco terrace.
 Inside it, the bare-brick walls gently curve up to become bare-brick ceilings, giving the space an appropriately cavernous, wine cellar-like feeling.
 All in all, it feels quite intimate, a sense that’s heightened by the warm terracotta flooring and subtle lighting.

 On the menu, you’ll find a carefully picked wine list, curated with the help of Above Sea Level’s Aimee Hartley.
 There’s a bit of everything on there, from well-known bottles to the more unusual, with a vague slant towards smaller producers and low-intervention vineyards.
 The basic idea is to cover virtually every price point, and every style, while obviously making sure it’s all, you know, delicious.

 As for the food?
-Well, it kind of takes a back seat thanks to the fact that the kitchen only has two hobs and a single oven (hence touches like the oyster cart outside) but they’ve certainly made the most it, with a British menu of
+Well, it kind of takes a back seat thanks to the fact that the kitchen only has two hobs and a single oven (hence touches like the oyster cart outside) but they’ve certainly made the most of it, with a British menu of

 pot noodles and beans on toast hake with shrimp and lemon butter; some English onion soup with Montgomery toast; a guinea fowl and griolle mushroom pie; or a little marinaded Black Angus beef among others.
 And for dessert?
 There’s a comforting selection of treacle tart with crème fraîche, or a dark chocolate pot & shortbread.

 Just try to remember, it’s all about the wine.

-NOTE: The Drop is open daily.
-It’s, ahem drop-in only, and you can find out more at their website right HERE.
+NOTE: The Drop is open Tuesday – Sunday.
+You can find out more, and book, at their website right HERE.